-Welding Technology II state cases with a state of the sta Grade 12
+Welding Technology II Grade 12 only

 This full-year (2 credit) course meets every day.
 It is the second half of a 2-year program and intensifies, follows through, and elaborates on material covered in Welding Technology 1.
 Emphasis will be on entry-level job proficiency with gas welding, soldering, cutting skills with ferrous and non-ferrous materials, shielded electrode arc welding equipment, metal fabrication and power tools, metal inert gas (MIG) welding, and tungsten inert gas (TIG) welding.
 Modern welding techniques developed for aluminum and steel alloys will be skill options available to students.
-Focus will be on production, fabrication, and repair skills rather than home-type objectives.
+Focus will be on production, fabrication and repair skills rather than home-type objectives.
 Personal protective equipment required to be worn.

 Prerequisite(s): Successful completion of Welding Tech.
-1 with a min. grade of 75 and permission from the CTE Director
+1 with a min. grade of 75 and permission from the CTE Director.